meeldurb/codonbias/README.md

 calculate_CAI_intradomains_neww.R: Calculates CAI of all parts inside domains using iterative weight tables

+catalaseCAI.R: Calculates & draws graphs of the average CAI of complete genome and the CAI of catalase domains in the genome.

 cCAI.R: script with function to calculate CAI

+cCAIpairs.R: script with funciton to calculate CAI of codonpairs

+ccodpairsweight.R: Script with function to calculate codonpair weight tables

 compute_refweighttables_ENA.R: algorithm to compute the weighttables from ENA db, seed is ribosomal protein encoding genes